lifedox/granular-configuration-language/doc-spec/configuration.md

 - `interpolates`: Specifies if the tags interpolates
   - `full` - Tags uses {py:func}`.interpolate_value_with_ref`
   - `reduced` - Tags uses {py:func}`.interpolate_value_without_ref`
-- `lazy` - Specifies if the tags is lazy.
+- `lazy` - Specifies if the tags are lazy.
   - `NOT_LAZY` - Tags uses {py:func}`.as_not_lazy`
 - `returns` - Type annotation of the return of function that implements the Tag